mozilla/experimenter/contributing.md

 ## Code of Conduct

-Please note we have a [https://www.mozilla.org/en-US/about/governance/policies/participation/](Code of Conduct), please follow it in all your interactions with the project.
+Please note we have a [Code of Conduct](https://www.mozilla.org/en-US/about/governance/policies/participation/), please follow it in all your interactions with the project.

 ## Filing an Issue